- WHAT IS A LIEN?

 Under Virginia law, the judgment lien actually attaches to all intangible property of the debtor in the entire state from the moment a Writ of Fiera Facias (Writ of Execution) is delivered to the sheriff.
 For this reason alone, it is normally worthwhile to have a Writ of Fiera Facias issued and delivered to the sheriff soon after a judgment, while the judgment creditor investigates the existence of tangible and intangible property.
 Remember that a Writ of Fiera Facias is automatically issued as a part of any garnishment, levy, or request for debtor’s interrogatories.
 It is also possible to request just a Writ of Fiera Facias from the clerk, but it must also be delivered to the sheriff to be an effective lien.
 It is not much more expensive, however, to simply request a garnishment or levy and this is normally a better mechanism to get the Writ of Fiera Facias.

-While the judgment lien theoretically attaches to intangible property at the time the Writ of Fiera Facias is delivered to the sheriff, it is not binding on any third party until they receive notice.20 A third party without notice is free to continue paying money to the debtor until that third party receives a notice of the lien.
+While the judgment lien theoretically attaches to intangible property at the time the Writ of Fiera Facias is delivered to the sheriff, it is not binding on any third party until they receive notice.19 A third party without notice is free to continue paying money to the debtor until that third party receives a notice of the lien.
+For this reason, it is a good practice to send notices of lien on intangibles early and often.

 Depending on the business of the debtor, it may be easy to identify everyone that the debtor may have done business with and simply send out blanket notices.
 A construction material supplier may be aware of general contractors or developers that may owe the judgment debtor money.
 Every delivery address for materials over the previous year is a candidate for intangible assets.
 A notice of lien on intangibles may also be sent to all of the banks in the area, even though cost considerations may prohibit garnishments.